Watch: Luxury SUV Enters Railway Platform in Gwalior to Pick Union Minister

 English English हिन्दी Hindi বাংলা Bengali मराठी Marathi ગુજરાતી Gujarati ಕನ್ನಡ Kannada தமிழ் Tamil മലയാളംMalayalam తెలుగుTELUGU ਪੰਜਾਬੀPunjabi اردو Urdu

-Toyota Innova Crysta MPV Enters Railway Platform in Gwalior to Pick Union Minister – Watch Video
+Watch: Luxury SUV Enters Railway Platform in Gwalior to Pick Union Minister

-Tomar, Minister of Rural Development, Panchayati Raj and Mines in the Government of India, has refuted all the allegations.
+Another car also reached the platform the following day reportedly to pick Yashodhara Raje Scindia, sister of later union minister Madhav Rao Scindia and the sports and youth welfare minister in Shivraj Singh Chouhan’s cabinet.

 Loading...